List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

-Robert E. O. Speedwagon (c.1863-1952) first appears as an Ogre Street thug boss attacking Jonathan, but soon realizes the young man's worthiness and dedication, becoming his greatest friend.
+Robert E. O. Speedwagon (c.
+1863–1952) first appears as an Ogre Street thug boss attacking Jonathan, but soon realizes the young man's worthiness and dedication, becoming his greatest friend.
 He helps uncover Dio's plot to assassinate George Joestar, using poison, and from that point onward remains by Jonathan's side, helping in whatever way he could to defeat Dio.
 By the 1930s, Speedwagon's success upon founding his own oil company enables him to found the Speedwagon Foundation, a powerful and influential organization which assists the Joestar family a great deal in subsequent story arcs.
 He appears in Battle Tendency as a supporting character, where he is captured by Nazi commander Rudol von Stroheim in order to get information on the Stone Mask and the Pillar Men.
 He is saved by Joseph after the latter sneaks into the Mexican base that Stroheim occupies.
 Speedwagon eventually dies of a heart attack in between the events of Battle Tendency and Stardust Crusaders.

-In Japanese, he is voiced by Yōji Ueda in the anime and Masaya Onosaka in the 2006 video game.
+In Japanese, he is voiced by Yōji Ueda in the anime and Masaya Onosaka in the 2006 video game; he does not appear in the 2007 film.
 In English, he is voiced by Keith Silverstein.